Node Maintenance

 Quorum protection

-Before allowing a cordon or drain operation, AIStor validates that the operation does not cause the cluster to lose quorum.
+Before allowing a cordon or drain operation, MinIO AIStor validates that the operation does not cause the cluster to lose quorum.
 If cordoning the node would reduce the cluster below the minimum required nodes for read and write operations, the command fails with an error similar to the following:

 cluster would lose quorum